 Watch yourself and others.
 Analyze which pattern appears most often in your behavior.
 But also watch people.
 They act as a mirror in response to your behavior.

-For example, if someone is unreasonably rebelling against you, it is highly likely that you are acting from the position of the Parent and he is playing the role of the Child.
+For example, if someone is unreasonably rebelling against you, you are likely acting from the position of the Parent and he is playing the role of the Child.

 Imagine, for example, that you have been entrusted with leading a project.
 What do you think?
 What's your first reaction?
 When it comes to your mind, “Oh, great!
 Something new, finally I will not be bored ”- you react from the level of the Child (similarly when you think:“ I can't cope ”).